diegoroman17/cnn1d/README.md

-# Explainable Deep Convolutional Neural Networks Applied to Signals Classification
+# Knowledge extraction from Deep Convolutional Neural Networks applied to signals classification
-This repository contains the source code of the paper titled "Explainable Deep Convolutional Neural Networks Applied to Signals Classification".
+This repository contains the source code of the paper titled "Knowledge extraction from Deep Convolutional Neural Networks applied to signals classification".